 - When in doubt, throw it in the trash.
 It adds another step to the process when a recycling center has to remove trash and then send it to a landfill.

 Garbage should be bagged and placed in City-issued trash cans and set out no earlier than the night before pick-up.
 Your trash can belongs to your street address.
 Do NOT set out plastic bags, which can attract rats.
 If you need a replacement trash can, submit a 311 request.
 Please also note that household trash should not be placed in the black trash bins around the neighborhood because they can easily be overfilled.

 Midtown Community Benefits District provides bulk trash pick-up, subject to certain restrictions.
 Building and construction materials CANNOT be picked up as bulk trash.
 Every year, Midtown allows each property within the district to request one full truck load of bulk trash removed all at once or broken into smaller pick-ups.

 Drop-Off Recycling and Trash

 When you have an abundance of glass, paper, and plastic recyclables or miss the pick-up day, you may take them to one of various citizens’ convenience drop-off centers.
 You may also drop off unwanted electronics and appliances such as refrigerators, stoves, and air conditioners as well as used clothing to be recycled.
-The location closest to Bolton Hill is the Northwest Citizens’ Convenience Center located at 2840 Sisson Street (410-396-6070) and open Monday through Saturday from 9 a.m. until 5 p.m. in the spring, fall, and winter and until 7 p.m. in the summer.
+The location closest to Bolton Hill is the Sisson Street Drop-Off Center located at 2840 Sisson Street (410-396-7250) and open Monday through Saturday from 9 a.m. until 5 p.m. in the spring, fall, and winter and until 7 p.m. in the summer.

 Complaints and Violations